cloudstruct/rocketpool-deploy/README.md

 ### Known limitations
 - Currently only built for AWS or local servers.
+  - Accepting pull requests or issues requesting further support.
 - Currently only supports `Debian >= 11` or `Ubuntu >= 16`

 ### Pre-requisites
 - An AWS Account and AWS Access & Secret key credentials setup and ready to use
-- An ubuntu CLI which has python3, python3-pip, and python3-venv installed.
+- Debian/Ubuntu CLI which has python3, python3-pip, and python3-venv installed.

 ### Pre-Install Notes
 Take a look at and edit the following files as desired.
 The comments should provide context.